► Do

 through an easement conveyed by the cemetery.

-What kind of monument may I purchase?
+monument may I purchase?

 Monuments must conform to the regulations that govern the different